ClaireMakers/asynchronicity-pills-and-exercises/Asynchronicity.md

 If we had tried to call the function ```countSheep``` before it was declared, we would have ran into a bug due to the top to bottom execution order - as far as our programme is concerned, a variable only exists if it has been declared before being used.

 This is typical behaviour, and an example of **synchronous code** - operations are executed one at a time, from top to bottom.
+The next operation can only run once the one before has finished executing.

 ### Asynchronous Code: